pulumi/docs/pulumi-hugo/themes/default/content/blog/generative-ai-apps-devops-talks-pulumi-user-group/index.md

 ## What is LangChain used for?

 LangChain is an open-source Python framework designed to empower developers to construct robust generative AI applications.
-It facilitates the integration of advanced AI models such as OpenAI's GPT, Google's BERT, and Meta's LLaMA.
+It facilitates the integration of advanced AI models such as OpenAI's GPT, Google's BARD, and Meta's LLaMA.
 This versatile tool finds application in developing retrieval-augmented chatbots and other personalized assistants, utilizing technologies like ChatGPT.
 Furthermore, it enables tasks such as question-answering (GQA), summarization, code comprehension, API interactions, data cleansing, and much more.

 ## Why is LangChain becoming popular?